My Approach to Helping

 Informed by the latest research, mindful approaches use the inner wisdom of each client's thoughts, beliefs, body sensations and emotions to find unique answers to life difficulties caused by trauma, limiting self-beliefs, internal confusion, and unconstructive emotions or behaviors.
 With safety and respect, clients gain awareness and clarity about their habitual patterns, and using tools and resources derived from modern brain science, and develop new and more rewarding patterns of thought, emotion, and behaviors.

 I am now exited to offer Trauma-informed Stabilization Treatment (TIST), a new cutting-edge treatment model developed by Dr. Janina Fisher, PhD, a leading international expert clinician, teacher, and researcher in trauma and dissociation.
 TIST blends Sensorimotor Psychotherapy and Internal Family Systems, and was developed to treat young adult survivors of complex childhood trauma who were chronically suicidal, and exhibited problems such as substance abuse, eating disorders, and self-injury, and were unsuccessfully treated with conventional treatment modalities.

-I am also excited to now offer services to transgender children, teens, and adults, in order to make a positive difference in the lives of an oppressed minority in our midst.
+I am also excited to now offer services to transgender and non-binary children, teens, and adults, in order to make a positive difference in the lives of an oppressed highly fragile minority in our midst.

 More Info About My Practice